gritsenko31/hangman/README.md

-Чудово! Готую лаконічний README для гри Hangman (Віселиця). 🎯

-📄 README.md
-text
-# 🎯 Hangman - Classic Word Guessing Game
+ 🎯 Hangman - Classic Word Guessing Game

 > Guess the hidden word letter by letter before the hangman is complete.
 Test your vocabulary and deduction skills!